List of Cars characters: Tony Trihull

 Tony Trihull (voiced by Lloyd Sherr) is a littoral combat ship that works for Professor Zündapp.
 He was first seen telling a crab boat to leave the restricted territory that was secretly being operated by Zündapp and the Lemons.
 When Finn McMissile infiltrates the operation and flees, Tony goes on the offensive.
 During the race in London, Tony tries to rescue a fleeing Zündapp using his magnet and firing on Finn McMissile only for Finn to sends some explosives onto Tony's magnet causing an explosion and presumably killing him.

 Brent Mustangburger

 Brent Mustangburger is a navy-blue 1965 Ford Mustang.
 He represents Brent Musburger, at the time a sportscaster at ESPN and is voiced by him.
 Mustangburger acts as a sportscaster.
 He appears in Cars 2 as well as Planes.

 Lemons

-The Lemons are the international crime families that they all appear together in Cars 2.
-They are all cars with a negative reputation and consist of four families:
+The Lemons are the international crime families that all appear together in Cars 2.
+They are all cars with a negative reputation who are in league with Sir Miles Axelrod and Professor Zündapp.

+The Lemons consist of four families: